the-real-kodoninja/VentiVerse/README.md

 4. **Community:** Brittany has cultivated a strong community of fans who share her interests and values.
 VentiVerse serves as a space for these fans to connect, share content, and support one another.

-5. **Cultural Commentary:** Brittany often provides insights into pop culture and politics, making her a relevant voice in today’s digital landscape.
+5. **Cultural Commentary:** Brittany often provides insights into pop culture and politics, making her a relevant voice in todayâ€™s digital landscape.
 Her unique perspective attracts those who appreciate a blend of humor and critical thinking.

 ## Features of VentiVerse